mo-cmyk/goscrape/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Issued
+If you expierience any issues please message me or raise an issue [here](https://github.com/mo-cmyk/goscrape/issues)